typecprint/GaussianProcess/README.md

 - Supporting multi-dimensional Gaussian process regression.
 - Kernel function is a Gaussian kernel with a constant term and a linear term.

+This implementation is for personal study and has not yet been tested for faster computation or detailed accuracy, but I have confirmed that the results are qualitatively similar to the Gpy library.

 # Example

 ## 1 dimension data